-Clause 5.7.4(b)
+2.5 Clause 5.7.4(b) - MSS disconnection due to safety

-Clause 5.7.4(b) would allow a distributor to perform an MSS disconnection in circumstances where a "remove fuse" disconnection would be unsafe, or the distributor is unable to access the connection to complete the disconnection.
-Currently, where the completion of a service order would be genuinely unsafe, the distributor is not obliged to complete the service order at that time.
-Clause 5.7.4(b) would provide the option in such cases of completing the service order via an MSS disconnection.
+The inclusion of sub-clause 5.7.4(b) in the Code as proposed by Energex would allow a distributor to perform an MSS disconnection in circumstances where a "remove fuse" disconnection would be unsafe, or the distributor is unable to safely access the connection to complete the disconnection.

+Under the existing provisions, where the completion of a service order would be genuinely unsafe, the distributor is not obliged to complete the service order at that time.
+In these circumstances the distributor may return the exception code "Unsafe" in the B2B system, indicating to market participants that the service order was not completed due to a safety issue.
+Clause 5.7.4(b) would provide the option in such cases of completing the service order via an MSS disconnection, without returning the "Unsafe" exception code.
+From a market participant perspective, there would be no "Unsafe" code returned and no indication that there was a safety or access issue with the premises.